-The Compensation Committee is currently comprised of three directors: Mark Eaton (Chair - independent), Emmet McGrath (independent) and Suraj Ahuja (independent).
+The Compensation Committee is currently comprised of three independent directors: Mark Eaton (Chair), Emmet McGrath and Suraj Ahuja.
 The mandate of the Compensation Committee is to determine compensation for, and monitor the performance of senior officers and directors of the Corporation.
 The Board generally reconsiders the composition of the Compensation Committee annually following the Corporation's annual general meeting.